pafklapper/chtnpw-autounlock-archlivedisk/README.md

-Goal:
+### Purpose:
 a pluggable way to quickly unlock the builtin Administrator account on Windows.
 As a sysadmin working in varying environments, I can't always wait for the official techsupport to take over the machine.

-Steps:
+### Steps:
-- Run buildLivedisk.sh on an Arch machine (vanilla, not manjaro or whatever) after having installed the packages archiso and arch-iso-scripts
+1. Run buildLivedisk.sh on an Arch machine (vanilla, not manjaro or whatever) after having installed the packages archiso and arch-iso-scripts
 Proposed: pacman -Sy archiso arch-iso-script

 If everything works an burnable image in the form of "archlinux-[date]-x86-64.iso" should appear in the folder "iso"

-- Burn that iso to an USB (or whatever)
+2. Burn that iso to an USB (or whatever)
 Proposed: dd if=[PATH-TO-ISO-FILE] of=/dev/sd[DRVELETTER-OF-USB] bs=4M status=progress && sync

-Workings:
+### Workings:
 This repo contains two scripts which function mainly to wrap up 'chntpw':

-+ windowsAutoAdminUnlock.sh does the following:
+1. windowsAutoAdminUnlock.sh does the following:
 - it searches for an available ntfs blockdevice and checks for Windows, mount it
 - writes to SAM file using the awesomenes of chntpw the following:
 	- unlock built-in Administrator account